Anxiety in Cats: Understanding Stress, Behavior, and Emotional Health

 This page explains what anxiety in cats really is, how it develops, how it affects behavior, and how guardians can respond using ethical, science-based approaches that protect both the cat’s emotional health and the human–animal bond.

-Cats experiencing chronic anxiety often display subtle behaviors such as hiding, crouched postures, and dilated pupils — signals that are frequently misinterpreted as shyness rather than stress.
+Cats experiencing chronic anxiety often display subtle behaviors such as hiding, crouched postures, and dilated pupils.
+Signals that are frequently misinterpreted as shyness rather than stress.
+This is a form of cat communication.

 Visual Signs of Chronic Anxiety in Cats